 The Tsunami Monument was built to remember the victims of a tsunami that hit Maldives in December, 26th of 2004.

-If you want to deep dive into the Maldivian culture, check it out the local market.
+If you want to deep dive into the Maldivian culture, check the local market out.

 There you will find curious fruits such as this one, called Hala Fruit.

 There are several day trips that you can take during your time in Male.